James Outman Preview, Player Props: Dodgers vs. Guardians

 James Outman At The Plate

-- Among qualified hitters, he ranks 87th in batting average, while his on-base percentage ranks 26th and he is 79th in slugging.
+- Among qualifying hitters in MLB, he ranks 95th in batting average, 30th in on-base percentage, and 83rd in slugging.

+- In 53.0% of his 115 games this season, Outman has picked up at least one hit.
+He's also had 24 multi-hit games.

-- He has hit a home run in 12 games this season (10.5%), leaving the park in 3.6% of his trips to the plate.
+- In 10.4% of his games this year, he has gone deep, and 3.5% of his trips to the dish.

-- In 26.3% of his games this year, Outman has had at least one RBI.
-He's picked up more than one in 10.5% and driven in three or more of his team's runs in five contests.
+- Outman has driven in a run in 30 games this season (26.1%), including 12 games with more than one RBI (10.4%).
+He has also driven in three or more of his team's runs in five contests.

+- He has scored in 47 of 115 games this year, and more than once 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.